orizens/orizens.com/src/pages/blog/2012-09-10-backbone-view-patterns-how-why-to-use-subviews.md

   - javascript
 ---
 Backbone.View is a very useful javascript class when it comes to rendering data and attach a behavior to DOM elements.
 Today, I cannot imagine front end javascript code without some kind of a view class.
 Often, I tend to keep my views as small as possible.
 Sometimes it is hard to determine what is a view and how to break big chunk of data to smaller views.
-In this post I want to point out some useful cases where it is beneficial to use &#8220;sub-views&#8221; and the benefits of such methodology.<!--more-->
+In this post I want to point out some useful cases where it is beneficial to use &#8220;sub-views" and the benefits of such methodology.<!--more-->

 <!--RndAds-->

 ## How to Identify the need for a sub view

-In a <a title="Backbone.View Patterns – The Relationship with “Model”" href="http://orizens.com/wp/topics/backbone-view-patterns-the-relationship-with-model/" target="_blank">recent post</a>, I explained the relationship between Backbone&#8217;s Model and View.
+In a <a title="Backbone.View Patterns – The Relationship with “Model”" href="http://orizens.com/wp/topics/backbone-view-patterns-the-relationship-with-model/" target="_blank">recent post</a>, I explained the relationship between Backbone's Model and View.
-When a model has an array of similar items, where each has some sort of interaction &#8211; it is a good practice to render each item as a sub &#8211; view.
-Using a separate view for each item gives the option to control the behavior attached to each &#8211; usually, on click I am able to get a reference to the correct model of that specific item rather than trying to get the id of the source element and start querying to DOM.
+When a model has an array of similar items, where each has some sort of interaction - it is a good practice to render each item as a sub - view.
+Using a separate view for each item gives the option to control the behavior attached to each - usually, on click I am able to get a reference to the correct model of that specific item rather than trying to get the id of the source element and start querying to DOM.
-In example, take this blog post&#8217;s commenting list.
+In example, take this blog post's commenting list.
 If I were to define it using backbone, the Model would be:

 <pre class="brush: js">//- considering there's an object with comments data
 var CommentsPanel = {